-In 2013 socio-economic statistics for the Waimārama district were higher than for much of Hawke’s Bay; residents were more qualified, earned more and had a lower unemployment rate than the Hawke’s Bay averages.
+In 2013 residents of the Waimārama district were more qualified, earned more and had a lower unemployment rate than the Hawke’s Bay averages.

 Small island off the coast of Waimārama, once part of the mainland.
 Bare Island was occupied by Māori, who built a pā on the summit and fished from its shores.

 Small settlement and popular swimming beach between Cape Kidnappers and Waimārama.
 Much of the land at the southern end of Ocean Beach (also known as Waipuka) is owned by the Ngāti Mihiora hapū (subtribe).
 Access to the beach is via the hapū’s Pukepuke Tangiora Estate.

 Small settlements and beach communities are dotted along the coast south of Cape Kidnappers.
 Pourerere was the location of the first sheep run (1849) in Hawke’s Bay and, along with Aramoana and Blackhead, was still farmed in the 2000s.
 Kairākau Beach and Mangakurī Beach are primarily holiday spots, though both have permanent residents.
 Inland farming settlements include Ōmakere and Elsthorpe.